 Ketso has been used in a range of teaching and learning settings in Universities across the UK.
-The use of Ketso in teaching spatial planning has been awarded an international Excellence in Teaching Prize!
+The use of Ketso in teaching spatial planning was awarded an international Excellence in Teaching Prize.
 The AESOP jury stated:"The interactive approach is developed by a specific and original technique [Ketso], which appears well tested and which shows its efficacy in supporting "student oriented teaching".

-To find out how Ketso supports students with learning disabilities, click here.
+To find out more about how Ketso supports students with learning disabilities, click here.

 This section includes:

 - NEW!!
 Developing a bi-cultural curriculum in Aotearoa New Zealand

 - Ketso in project based learning and field work reviews